49 Mile Scenic Drive

 2. Fort Point National Historic Sitea masonry seacoast fortification at the base of the Golden Gate Bridge and one of my favorite spots to take pictures.
 Hitchcock fans will recognize this spot from films like Vertigo as well as many other films.
 Stay in right toll lane of the Golden Gate Bridge and exit immediately past the bridge toll plaza.
 Turn right at end of exit ramp and loop under toll plaza.
 At end of road, turn left onto Lincoln Boulevard.
 Take the first left onto Long Avenue and follow onto Marine Drive and Fort Point at its end.
 The Warming Hut (currently closed).

-3. The Presidio is a pretty large area with ocean vistas at Crissy FieldThe Walt Disney Family Museum, and the outdoor artwork of Andrew Goldsworthy.
+3. The Presidio is a pretty large area with ocean vistas at the Presidio Tunnel Tops, Crissy FieldThe Walt Disney Family Museum, and the outdoor artwork of Andrew Goldsworthy.
 Visit the newly restored Officer's Club, a great start to learn about the rich history of the area.
 Star Wars fans will love the chance to stop in the lobby of the Letterman Building where they can take pose for pictures with Darth Vader, Boba Fett and the Yoda Fountain in front.
 Take the free PresidioGo Shuttle, currently operating.
 Call ahead as restriction are constantly change.
 For in-park adventures download the Presidio Adventure Map.
-Try the Presidio StoryWalk, a creative way for children and their families to enjoy the park on a family-friendly, accessible trail while reading an adventure at the same time.

 4. Palace of Fine Arts, built for the 1915 Panama-Pacific International Exposition, is a lovely place to walk around and stretch your legs.
 Kids will love watching the ducks.